-- housing needs (including the needs of students, older people and disabled people), housing land (including for older and disabled people) and a list of persons seeking land for self-build - health and education needs/capacities and the likely effect of development on those needs/capacities - any local outcome improvement plan - maintaining an appropriate number and range of cultural venues and facilities - the desirability of preserving disused rail lines for future public transport needs - the supply of water and energy facilities - assessment of the sufficiency of play opportunities - the land available for development and the use of facilities for renewable sources of energy https://www.gov.scot/policies/planning-architecture/reforming-planning-system/
+- housing needs (including the needs of students, older people and disabled people), housing land (including for older and disabled people) and a list of persons seeking land for self-build. - health and education needs / capacities and the likely effect of development on those needs / capacities. - any local outcome improvement plan. - maintaining an appropriate number and range of cultural venues and facilities. - the desirability of preserving disused rail lines for future public transport needs. - the supply of water and energy facilities. - assessment of the sufficiency of play opportunities. - the land available for development and the use of facilities for renewable sources of energy.